nimbly/Limber/README.md

 });
 ```

 Groups can be nested and will inherit their parent group's settings unless the setting is overridden.
-Middleware settings however are merged in with their parent's settings.
+Middleware settings however are *merged* with their parent's settings.

 ```php
 $router->group([